javedsolutions/IIITA-M.Tech-MIT2026-Course-Mathematics-for-IT-CS/Unit_1_Linear_Algebra_and_Matrix_Theory/matrix_operations_and_inverses.md

 v'=Av
 $$

-**A sequence of transformations can be combined using matrix multiplication, this beauty of mathematics can be seen in the paper {Attention is what you need](https://arxiv.org/abs/1706.03762) which uses combination of linear transformations to generate different text embedding from the existing ones.**
+**A sequence of transformations can be combined using matrix multiplication, this beauty of mathematics can be seen in the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) which uses combination of linear transformations to generate different text embedding from the existing ones.**

 ## Image Processing